andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table presents the monthly average ride duration for both casual and member users over the course of a year.
-+ Among casual users, the longest rides are observed during the summer months, peaking in **July** at **23.25 minutes**, while the shortest rides occur in January during winter, with an average duration of 13.91 minutes.
++ Among casual users, the longest rides are observed during the summer months, peaking in **July (23.25 minutes)**.
++ While the shortest rides occur in **January (13.91 minutes)** during winter.
 This trend highlights the preference of casual users for utilizing the service for leisure or recreational purposes more frequently in warmer months than in winter.
-+ Similarly, member users also experience longer rides during the summer months, reaching a peak in **July** at **13.51 minutes**, and their shortest rides occur in **January** during winter, with an average duration of **10.41 minutes**, mirroring the pattern observed among casual users. + This suggests that member users' riding habits may differ from casual users due to factors such as commuting needs or habit consistency, resulting in shorter average ride durations.
++ Similarly, member users also experience longer rides during the summer months, reaching a peak in **July (13.51 minutes)**.
++ Their shortest rides occur in **January (10.41 minutes)** during winter, mirroring the pattern observed among casual users. + This suggests that member users' riding habits may differ from casual users due to factors such as commuting needs or habit consistency, resulting in shorter average ride durations.
 + Both user groups consistently demonstrate shorter ride durations during the winter months and longer durations in the summer months, showcasing the significant impact of weather conditions and seasonal fluctuations on their riding habits.
 Furthermore, casual users consistently maintain longer ride durations compared to member users across all months.

 #### Monthly Average Ride Distance (miles)